optimizely/wordpress-optimizely-x/README.txt

 You're ready to start using Optimizely!

 == Changelog ==

+= 1.2.0 =
+* Added new Optimizely Results dashboard.
+* Ability to Pause, Start, and Archive experiments from the dashboard.
+* Ability to Launch experiments from the dashboard.
+* Migrated all `optimizely_` option keys to `optimizely_x_` to avoid settings collisions.
+* Additional fix for a required field bug on the post edit page.

 = 1.1.1 =
 * Fixed a bug where some required fields were hidden.